 Hatchlings are typically only a few inches long.
 An adult will be 6-8 inches and both sexes have a similar length.
-They will weigh around 62.7 grams for a male and 49.3 grams for a female.
+They will weigh around 62.7 grams for males and 49.3 grams for females.

 Males have a broader head and have larger scales on the third and fourth toes of the back feet.